jmorgan3142001/jmorgan3142001/README.md

-- 👋 Hi, I’m @jmorgan3142001, I am currently working as a Full Stack Developer utilizing PHP, Javascript, HTML, CSS, and Oracle SQL.
+- 👋 Hi, I’m @jmorgan3142001, I am currently working as a Full Stack Developer utilizing C#, Flutter, Angular, PHP, Javascript, HTML, CSS, and SQL.
 I also work on ASP.Net, Laravel, and Java.
 - 👀 I’m interested in web development by providing a quality product to users and contributing to projects that will help with in need communities.
 - 🌱 I’m currently learning to better utilize front end and full stack frame works with multiple different languages to become a better web developer.
 I am also learning new and better applications development.
 - 💞️ I’m looking to collaborate on projects that will benefit user and developer experience with web and desktop applications.